WordPress/gutenberg/packages/create-block-tutorial-template/README.md

 # Create Block Tutorial Template

-This is a template for @wordpress/create-block that is the finished version of the block in the official [WordPress tutorial](/docs/designers-developers/developers/tutorials/create-block).
+This is a template for [`@wordpress/create-block`](/packages/create-block/README.md) that is the finished version of the block in the official [WordPress Tutorial](/docs/designers-developers/developers/tutorials/create-block/readme.md) for the block editor.

 ## Usage